Chickamauga

 Gracie found the fawn dewed-over

-his wet nose to June’s first, small windfall
+to June’s first, small windfall beneath

-beneath the apple tree.
+the Gala tree.
 His mother spooked

 they pulled a toddler from the creek downtown,

-tree.
+Chickadees.
 After the burial we biked the battle-

 field, rubber tread crunching brittle dead

-more than deer explode like old apples on the barrel
+than deer explode like old apples

 of a baseball bat somewhere overseas.

-Who knows what to make of that, since
+they know what to make of that, since

 this evening, in that very same world,

-woodsmoke smells like what we had hoped
+woodsmoke smells like what we hoped

 in pink rubber-bands.
 Is there a thread?